The future of offices: why companies and employees want 'em

 Mask Group 5 1024x549

-...
-And let's be honest.
-In a COVID and post-COVID world, any opportunity to get together with people safely is welcome. claim that they miss going to the office for the social component—like spontaneous side conversations that are impossible to replicate on Zoom, or casual unplanned after-work drinks with colleagues.
+Any opportunity to get together with people is welcome.
+73% of workers claim that they go to the office for the social component—like spontaneous side conversations that are impossible to replicate on Zoom, or casual unplanned after-work drinks with colleagues.

 But this isn't just about people wanting to hang out with their colleagues.
-There's a deeper dimension to this centered around the fact that team s.
+There's a deeper dimension to this centered around the fact that team socializing actually builds a stronger sense of belonging.
 This is one of the strongest drivers in employee motivation, a feeling of being part of something greater.
 Think about it—why would workers call themselves Google-rs or Amazon-ians?

 To be clear, that's not to say that remote workers can't achieve this sense of belonging.
 But as a social species that thrives on interaction, that's much easier and more satisfying to achieve in person.
 And let's face it.
 In the new normal, we're going to want more social interaction, not less.